 It's not difficult to transfer some files from a hard drive to another, the really tricky part is the operating system - you have to deal with complex boot files, settings and hidden files.
 And since Windows lacks a complete cloning feature, the closest option might be creating a system image and then restoring it to the new SSD, which is quite laborous and error-prone.

-To save your effort, you could to turn to a reliable third-party cloning software, AOMEI Backupper Standard.
-This freeware has made a name for itself among millions of users with its powerful features and easy operation.
+To save your effort, you could to turn to a reliable third-party cloning software, AOMEI Backupper Professional.
+This software has made a name for itself among millions of users with its powerful features and easy operation.

-In terms of cloning, it provides Disk Clone and Partition Clone for free.
+In terms of cloning, it provides Disk Clone, System Clone and Partition Clone features.
 In the event of cloning laptop hard drive to SSD, the software allows 4K partition alignment which is used to improve SSD’s performance.
 With the intelligent mode, you can even clone hard drive to smaller SSD.

 For laptop users who have no way to connect target disk to laptop, this software also offers complete backup & restore features to restore Windows image to SSD.